 Examples of State Jail Felonies in Texas

-Common charges classified as state jail felonies include:
+Common state jail felonies in Texas include:

-- Burglary of a building (not a home)
+- Burglary of a building

-- Credit or debit card abuse
+- Credit/debit card abuse

 - Unauthorized use of a vehicle (UUMV)

-- Animal cruelty
+- Animal cruelty (in some cases)

-- Evading arrest in a vehicle (depending on injury and facts)
+- Evading arrest with a vehicle (fact-dependent)

 Texas law contains dozens of enhancement rules, so a crime that usually isn't a felony can become one if aggravating factors apply.